rassweiler/meteor-autoform-ufs/README.md

 ````

 ## Todo
 - ~~Troubleshoot why original was not working~~.
-Seems to just be outdated. failing at getCollection, added new function to use store name instead.
 - ~~Replace sessions with reactive vars~~.
-- Replace hard coded collection item names with logic
+- ~~Replace hard coded collection item names with logic.~~
-- Complete the incomplete delete method
+- ~~Complete the incomplete delete method~~
+- Complete the import methods.
+- Complete the select from uploaded method.